The Legend of Nigger Charley: Race and racism

-When the film first advertised, the film promised black men fighting Indians.
+When the film first advertised, it promised black men fighting Indians.
 The advertisement and plot line caused a backlash from Native Americans, who protested their depiction.
 Specifically, there is a scene in the film where Charley, Toby and Joshua run into a group of Indians.
 They approach the trio and begin to touch their skin trying to see whether the black color would rub off.
 This was extremely offensive to the Native American community and many chose to send letters.
 This is why the production was moved from Colombia to New Mexico.

 However, most of the controversy was centered on the title of the film.
 Some found the name so offensive that the newspapers actually edited the name in the advertisements to The Legend of Black Charley, or just Black Charley.
 Williamson said, "I called it Nigger Charley because it was controversy.
 The word nigger in the '70s was hot.
 Controversy is what sells."
 He later explained that he believed the movie was helping to take back the meaning from the historical defamation.
 The movie helps reinforce the expected interaction between black and white people regarding the racial slur.
 White characters were chastised and punished for using the word while black people were free to use it flippantly.
 Throughout the film, they say it as a badge of honor, "signifying their willingness to defy the paralyzing constrictions of white society."
 This paradigm is a reflection of what was occurring at the time regarding who was "allowed" to say the "N word."

 In response to the controversy, Don Pedro Colley stated that racism is just a part of life and trying to cover up that point of history would be pointless.
 He also mentioned that he viewed the film as the black Indiana Jones and felt that the media was sensationalizing the film to be more controversial than the movie truly is.